 Lean Healthcare Training

-Introductory training on how to reduce waste, improve flow, and make a stress free work environment.
+Introductory training on how to reduce waste, improve flow, and create a stress free work environment.

 Improve Quality: Go Lean